stijn-dejongh/ars-rethorica/manuscript/book1chapter1.md

 resembles it come under the purview of the same faculty, and at the same time men have a sufficient natural capacity for the truth and indeed in most cases attain to it; wherefore one who divines well in regard to the truth will also be able to divine well in regard to probabilities. [^^0_12]

-It is clear, then, that all other rhetoricians bring under the rules of art what is outside the subject,It is clear, then, that all other rhetoricians bring under the rules of art what is outside the subject, and [^^0_13] have rather inclined to the forensic branch of oratory.
+It is clear, then, that all other rhetoricians bring under the rules of art what is outside the subject, and [^^0_13] have rather inclined to the forensic branch of oratory.
 Nevertheless, Rhetoric is useful, because the true and the just are naturally superior to their opposites, so that, if decisions are improperly made, they must owe their defeat to their own advocates; which is reprehensible.
 Further, in dealing with certain persons, even if we possessed the most accurate scientific knowledge, we should not find it easy to persuade them by the employment of